140 seniors on Monroe County’s ‘Meals on Wheels’ waiting list due to lack of funding

 Weisbrod says she hopes the community can step up and help provide the funding that the program so desperately needs.

-Weisbrod adds the seniors who are in need of the meals are not undeserving or lazy.
-She says they could be your widowed neighbor next door or a disabled senior down the street, and all they need is just a little bit of help.
+Weisbrod said with massive government spending plans, she hopes governments locally and nationally can do more for what she calls an essential program.

+“My hope for this is that we can just rally around Meals on Wheels and lift them up.
+They’ve been around for over half a century, they’re supporting so many vets across America, and here in Rochester.
+It could be your widow next door, it could be the disabled person on the street over, that’s just struggling and not getting the food that they need, and feeling alone,” Weisbrod said.

-If you like, you can donate to Monroe County’s Meals on Wheels program here.
+If you would like, you can donate to Monroe County’s Meals on Wheels program here.